 Due to COVID-19, we need to update further safety measures with both our customers and staff welfare in mind.

 Here at Kollect we take the wellbeing of our customers and staff very seriously and want to reassure you that we are doing everything within our power to minimise risks.

-Our sector is well-versed at keeping its employees safe in respect of workplace hygiene, but it is now more important than ever that frontline recycling and waste workers follow the guidance provided by their respective employers regarding safe waste handling practices.
-We just want to put your mind at ease, please note we are taking every precaution to ensure sanitation and provide a contactless collection.
+Our sector is well-versed at keeping its employees safe in respect of workplace hygiene.
+Still, it is now more critical than ever that frontline recycling and waste workers follow the guidance provided by their respective employers regarding safe waste handling practices.
+We just want to put your mind at ease; please note we are taking every precaution to ensure sanitation and provide a contactless collection.

 We are closely following government and the World Health Organisation guidance and updating practices wherever possible.

 Waste Collection is an essential service as deemed by the Government, meaning all our services will be continuing, with some added precautions.

 - Customers will have the junk ready to go or be in an area where social distancing rules will apply